MicrosoftDocs/SupportArticles-docs/Office/Client/word/object-not-appear-in-word-2010.md

 - You are viewing the Word document in Draft view or in Outline view.
 - The **Show drawings and text boxes on screen** option is turned off.
 - The **Print drawings created in Word** option turned off.
 - The **Use draft quality** option is turned on.
+- The **Show field codes instead of their values** option is turned on

 If you are using the **In line with text** option with the picture or with the object, this issue may occur if the **Picture Placeholders** option is turned on.

 This issue may also occur if you are experiencing an issue with the video driver.